solliancenet/microsoft-mysql-developer-guide/04_EndToEndDev/04_00-4-Start-the-hands-on-tutorial.md

 ### Sample Application evolution

-The sample application is written as a two-tier application.
+The Sample Application is written as a two-tier application.
 This architecture is great for a proof of concept or an application that has limited performance needs.
 Scaling this type of application is difficult and costly.
 Developers should consider separating their application's business logic and data concerns into a [microservice](https://azure.microsoft.com/en-us/solutions/microservice-applications/#solution-architectures) layer.
 For more information on design patterns, review: [Design patterns for microservices](https://docs.microsoft.com/en-us/azure/architecture/microservices/design/patterns).

 After reviewing the need for microservice architecture and the typical design patterns, you can see how the Sample Application architecture changed when it utilizes a Java REST microservice architecture.
 See: [Deploying a Laravel app backed by a Java REST API to AKS](./../artifacts/00-Sample-App/README.md).